|Email JuliusDownload CV|

 LLB, LLM, PGCE, PGC in Transnational oil and gas and Energy law.

-- Association of the Promotion of Arbitration in Africa (APAA)
+Association for the Promotion of Arbitration in Africa (APAA)